vivekjoshy/openskill.py/docs/source/api/openskill/models/weng_lin/thurstone_mosteller_full/index.rst

    :param name: Optional name for the player.

-   .. py:method:: ordinal(z = 3.0)
+   .. py:method:: ordinal(z = 3.0, alpha = 1, target = 0)

       A single scalar value that represents the player's skill where their true skill is 99.7% likely to be higher.

-      :param z: Integer that represents the variance of the skill of a player.
-By default, set to 3.
+      :param z: Float that represents the number of standard deviations to subtract from the mean.
+By default, set to 3.0, which corresponds to a 99.7% confidence interval in a normal distribution.

+      :param alpha: Float scaling factor applied to the entire calculation.
+                    Adjusts the overall scale of the ordinal value.
+                    Defaults to 1.

+      :param target: Optional float value used to shift the ordinal value towards a specific target.
+The shift is adjusted by the alpha scaling factor.
+Defaults to 0.

-      :return: :math:`\mu - z * \sigma`
+      :return: :math:`\alpha \cdot ((\mu - z * \sigma) + \frac{\text{target}}{\alpha})`